idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 involving a `DualNumber` propagates both the function value and its derivatives.

-MOOSE leverages one of two MetaPhysicL container class templates depending on user configuration.
-The default MOOSE configuration uses the `NumberArray` class template which accepts `std::size_t N` and `typename T` template arguments where `N` denotes the length of an underlying C-array that holds the `NumberArray` data and `T` is the floating-point type held by the C-array. `NumberArray` is an ideal derivative container choice when there is dense coupling between physics variables; this is because operator and function overloads for `NumberArray` operate on the entire underlying C-array.
-The second MetaPhysicL container class leveraged by MOOSE is `SemiDynamicSparseNumberArray`, which is a more ideal choice for problems in which variable coupling is sparse or when a user wishes to solve a variety of problems with a single library configuration.
+MOOSE used to leverage one of two MetaPhysicL container class templates depending on user configuration.
+The default MOOSE configuration used to be the `NumberArray` class template which accepts `std::size_t N` and `typename T` template arguments where `N` denotes the length of an underlying C-array that holds the `NumberArray` data and `T` is the floating-point type held by the C-array. `NumberArray` is an ideal derivative container choice when there is dense coupling between physics variables; this is because operator and function overloads for `NumberArray` operate on the entire underlying C-array.
+The second MetaPhysicL container class, and the only one that is currently leveraged by MOOSE, is `SemiDynamicSparseNumberArray`, which is a more ideal choice for problems in which variable coupling is sparse or when a user wishes to solve a variety of problems with a single library configuration.
 In contrast to `NumberArray` which only holds a single C-array of floating-type data,